UIC-Liu-Lab/ContinualLM/README.md

     <a href="https://github.com/UIC-Liu-Lab//ContinualLM">
         <img src="https://github.com/UIC-Liu-Lab/ContinualLM/blob/main/docs/icon.png" width="200"/>
     </a>
         <figcaption>Imagine an LM that not only effortlessly acquires new knowledge but also retains its mastery of skills, all while successfully transferring knowledge.
-Is it possible?</figcaption>
+Is it even possible?</figcaption>
     <br>
 <p>